Teddy is a cheeky, funny and affectionate little boy, who adores cuddles, playing with his friends, and is obsessed with horses!

 When he was just 16 months old he became ill, stopped crawling and his personality changed from lively and jolly to fearful and clingy.
 Initially, doctors thought it was a virus or infection but in April 2018 a tumour was found in his stomach and he was diagnosed with high-risk neuroblastoma.

-Brave Teddy has endured several blood transfusions and a number of gruelling rounds of treatment including chemotherapy.
+Brave Teddy has endured a long list of treatments including chemotherapy, radiotherapy and stem cell harvests.
 He has shown amazing spirit, handing out high fives to the doctors and nurses administering his medication.

 Teddy had always been very sociable and outgoing, so when he started to become withdrawn in February 2018, his parents Emma and Jamie couldn’t work out what was wrong.
 He was ill with what was thought to be a virus and had an ear infection for which he was prescribed antibiotics that knocked him a bit.
 From then on he just didn’t seem to be able to get fully well.
 His parents took him to the GP a few times who never thought it was anything more than a virus, not uncommon for a toddler who had just started nursery.
 After a month of being quite up and down, Teddy started not to want to crawl and became tired very quickly.

 By Easter when the family were on holiday, his parents became really worried.
 Dad Jamie says: “It became clear that Teddy wasn’t well as he started spiking temperatures and didn’t want to get off our laps and play or swim or go near the sand.
 The doctor gave him a thorough check and prescribed more antibiotics, but by the time we got home, we knew it was something more.
 Teddy looked pale and his whole personality had changed.”